18F/Level-Up/pages/snackparty.md

 published: true
 ---

 Snack party is a chance to "sit" and chat with team members from around TTS.
 Find your table and bring a snack to enjoy!
+Your table number is a link to your google hangout.

 If you don't see your name or have any questions, hit us up in #level-up